 Preparing Your Garden for Spring - even if it's still winter!

 I saw something very exciting at the grocery store over the weekend: a display of seed packets!
-On a day where wintry mix is falling down in Massachusetts, the display of seed packets was like seeing a little ray of sunshine - right there in Stop & Shop!
+We're stuck here in the teens in Massachusetts, but the display of seed packets was like seeing a little ray of sunshine - right there in Stop & Shop!
 Seed packets for sale can only mean one thing...spring is in the foreseeable future!

 Even though it's nowhere near spring in many parts of the U.S., thinking about your garden is definitely a reality.